dlai211/personal/RO_genesis/Personal_Note.md

 - As the size of the Genesis guild grows, it is expected for the name Genesis to show up more frequently in the joining guild list, resulting in more players (mostly new and returning) joining the Genesis guild due to the game mechanism. (my data supports this assumption).
 - P.S.
 Since approximately half of the new players are testing the game out or for other reasons, they will be inactive in a week.
 It **requires higher guild position** players to spot out those players and make the tough decision as the available seats in the guild are approaching the capacity limit.

-### Step 2: Combining the Guild
+### Step 2: Combining the Guilds
 #### Problem: valuable and strong guild members is less than 1/3 in Genesis Guild
 - Definition in terms of RO:
   - valid guild members:
     - Active Genesis Guild Members who need to be online once every 2 days except for specific reasons.
     - Contribute at least 100,000 Guild Fund  (10 Hearts of Guild) in a week.
-    - Not an alt account from other guilds.
+    - Not an alt account/a spy from other guilds.
   - valuable guild members:
     - Must be a valid guild member.
     - At least LVL 70 players with at least 1 purple gear in the weapon or armor slots.